top of page

 A fossil fuel powerplant burning fossil fuels with pollution spewing out into the atmosphere.

-Advantages of ECS
+Advantages of the

 G-force is virtually constant all over the planet

-ECS: What are it's advantages?
+Energy Conversion System: What are its advantages?

-ECS can help eliminate fossil fuel power
+The Energy Conversion System can help eliminate fossil fuel power

-ECS operates constantly and consistently, 24/7.
+The Energy Conversion System operates constantly and consistently, 24/7.
 This makes it the ideal method of generating base load power, where and when required.

 Fossil Fuel Power Plant causing climate change.